tensorflow/models/research/tensorrt/README.md

 1. [Install TensorFlow.](https://www.tensorflow.org/install/)
 2. [Install TensorRT.](http://docs.nvidia.com/deeplearning/sdk/tensorrt-install-guide/index.html)
-3. We use the [Official version of ResNet image preprocessing](/official/resnet/imagenet_preprocessing.py).
+3. We use the image processing functions from the [Official version of ResNet](/official/resnet/imagenet_preprocessing.py).
 Please checkout the Models repository if you haven't already, and add the Official Models to your Python path:

 ```
-cd /path/to
 git clone https://github.com/tensorflow/models.git
 export PYTHONPATH="$PYTHONPATH:/path/to/models"
 ```